vadimpiven/vadimpiven/_contributions/rust.md

 ---
 <li>
   <a href="https://github.com/rust-lang/rust/issues/150123">
-    <mark>Provided test-case for</mark> issue with malformed coverage on Windows Arm64
+    <mark>Provided test-case</mark> for issue with malformed coverage on Windows Arm64
   </a>
 </li>